Have you delivered an Everything DiSC® program, watched learners gain new insights, and wanted ideas for extending this learning?

 Download a ZIP file of all DiSC images.
 These include most of the ones offered above, plus four bonus images.

 Go through a quick review of DiSC with this DiSC Styles and Dr. Seuss Quotes slideshow (PPTX) or other slide decks you can find at DiSC® posters, slide decks, and worksheets.

 Hand out the Everything DiSC Activity Book (PDF) for a fun review.

 Provide each learner with an Interaction Guide or other training aids.

 Provide a link so learners can read about their DiSC leadership style.
-For leadership development, we recommend the Everything DiSC Work of Leaders profile.
-How about a leadership-themed book club at your workplace using The 8 Dimensions of Leadership or The Work of Leaders books?
+For leadership development, we recommend the Everything DiSC Work of Leaders® profile.
+How about a leadership-themed book club at your workplace using The Work of Leaders book?

 Quotes to inspire

-You’ll find several collections of quotes related to leadership, conflict, and more in our downloadable assets for DiSC collection.
-You’ll find more quotes about teamwork, trust, accountability, and more on our downloadable assets for Five Behaviors page.
+You’ll find several collections of quotes related to leadership, conflict, and more at DiSC posters, slide decks, and worksheets.
+You’ll find more quotes about teamwork, trust, accountability, and more at The Five Behaviors® downloadable assets.

 These are some popular posts from our blog that you are welcome to share with your learners.

 - Stress: Coping tips for the C-type personality